codespeedai/agent-knowledge-protocol/README.md

 - Our API follows [pattern] because [reason]
 ```

-Five minutes.
 Any AI tool that reads markdown can now consume your project's institutional memory.

 ---